STRI Tech Notes - Issue 14 - ITM tackles disease conditions early

 Early fungicide application has also been shown to reduce the inoculum of certain diseases.
 For example, work by Paul Koch of the University of Wisconsin-Madison demonstrated that using chlorothalonil and/or propiconazole in early spring reduced the inoculum of Sclerotinia homoeocarpa and prolonged the period before Dollar Spot symptoms became unacceptable on golf fairway turf.

-Propiconazole, as in Banner Maxx and Instrata, being a systemic fungicide, was more effective than chlorothalonil over the three-month period between application and Dollar Spot severity reaching 10% ground cover.
+Propiconazole, as in Instrata Elite, being a systemic fungicide, was more effective than chlorothalonil over the three-month period between application and Dollar Spot severity reaching 10% ground cover.
 It was concluded that this early season fungicide use could reduce the following season-long fungicide programme by up to two fungicide applications, without reducing turf quality - saving time and money.

 Therefore, on courses with continual history of a certain disease, applying an appropriate fungicide early in the season - when we know the pathogen is multiplying, but before we see symptoms - may allow a later start date for a conventional preventative fungicide programme without any loss of turf quality.